Nederlandsch-Indische Levensverzekerings en Lijfrente Maatschappij

 The Nederlandsch-Indische Levensverzekerings en Lijfrente Maatschappij (NILLMIJ, lit.
-'Dutch [East] Indies Life Insurance and Pension Company') was a major Dutch insurance business with substantial operations in the Dutch East Indies and in the Netherlands.
-After Indonesia became independent, its operations in the country were nationalized like those of other major Dutch financial firms, and formed the basis for today's Asuransi Jiwasraya.
+'Dutch [East] Indies Life Insurance and Pension Company') was a prominent Dutch insurance company with extensive operations in the Dutch East Indies and the Netherlands. following the independence of Indonesia, its operations in the country were nationalized like those of other major Dutch financial firms, and formed the foundation for today's Asuransi Jiwasraya.
 The Dutch activities continued and, through multiple mergers, became one of the predecessor entities of Aegon N.V.

 History

 The Nederlandsch-Indische Levensverzekerings en Lijfrente Maatschappij was founded in 1859 by CFW Wiggers Kerchem, who later worked as President of the Bank of Java.
 Until 1932 the company was named SA Life Insurance Company NILLMIJ.

-The company's success Dutch East Indies was largely due to the interrelationship with the colonial government there and a near monopoly.
-This came to an end when other insurers were allowed into the colony in 1883.
-In 1939 the NILLMIJ took over NV Java Hypotheekbank.
+During its early years, NILLMIJ benefited from close ties with the colonial government in the Dutch East Indies, giving it a near monopoly until 1883, when other insurers were allowed to operate in the colony.
+In 1939, NILLMIJ expanded its operations by acquiring NV Java Hypotheekbank, further solidifying its presence in the Dutch East Indies.

 In 1952 the Dutch activities were expanded through a merger with the Life Insurance Corporation Arnhem.
 The company came was led by the mathematician John Engelfriet, who was one of the first to take the initiative to introduce computers.
 In 1956, the computer business Electrologica formed as a subsidiary of the NILLMIJ, which in 1966 was sold to Philips.
 In 1969, NILLMIJ merged with another insurance company, the First Dutch, and was renamed Ennia.
 In 1983 Ennia in turn merged with Dutch insurer AGO to form Aegon.

-The NILLMIJ built architecturally significant buildings for its offices in the Dutch East Indies, several of which stood long after the company left, for example in Jakarta, Semarang and Bandung.
+The NILLMIJ constructed several architecturally significant buildings in the Dutch East Indies, reflecting its prominence during the colonial period.
+Notable examples include offices in Jakarta, Semarang, and Bandung, many of which have survived long after the company ceased operations in Indonesia.